karlyndiary/New-York-AirBnB-Dashboard/README.md

 ### Pre-Processing
 - The neighbourhood dataset has the headers in the data fields -> select row 1 -> Transform tab -> Click Use first row as headers
-- Remove the neighbourhood_group and license columns as it is empty
+- Remove the license column as it is empty
 - Adding new columns: Extracting information from the name column
     - bedrooms, beds, baths, reviews: Duplicate the column ->
         - Transform tab -> Extract -> Text between delimiters -> Rename the column [or]